We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 Seahorse 56 100 Round Ammo Storage Box

-Seahorse proudly manufactures a robust IP67 waterproof case in Southern California, USA.
-This case features a specialized foam insert designed to safeguard up to 100 rounds of ammunition during air travel.
-Additionally, it is equipped with a secure twist-locking latch to ensure the safety of your ammunition.
+Seahorse proudly manufactures a secure locking ammo box for airline travel.
+The IP67 waterproof case is manufactured in Southern California, right here in the United States.
+This case features a specialized foam insert designed to safely hold up to 100 rounds of ammunition during air travel.
+The contents are secure with a twist-locking latch.

 Dimensions: Internal: 8.4in x 4.4in x 2.3in inches External: 9.5in x 5.8in x 2.8in